rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 Motivation
 ==========
-This proposal is intended to cure two defects in the current _Demographics_ specification:

-1. The current spec combines the distinct concepts of biological sex and gender identity in a single variable.
+This proposal is intended to cure a defect in the current _Demographics_ specification--namely that it combines the distinct concepts of biological sex and gender identity in a single variable.
-2. The current spec does not accomodate patient sexual orientation information available (or soon to be available) at a large number of implementing HCSRN sites.

 Proposed Changes
 ================